 It appears that 2017 is following a similar pattern.
-So far this year, public sector organisations have witnessed a median of 3.5% of working time lost due to illness (8.1 days per employee) and 2.2% in private-sector organisations (5.1 days per employee).
+So far this year, public sector organizations have witnessed a median of 3.5% of working time lost due to illness (8.1 days per employee) and 2.2% in private-sector organizations (5.1 days per employee).
 Without your employees, your company’s production rate is limited.

 An outstanding 80% of infections spread via contact with contaminated surfaces, suggesting that lack of cleanliness is the reason why your staff are picking up illnesses and infections.
 Allowing germs to spread around the office can leave employers short staffed and out of pocket, so maybe it’s time to invest in an office cleaner?

 There are many reasonable ways to keep the office sanitary – hand sanitizing wipes and gel, regular desk and keyboard cleans and implementing a no food at your desk rule should help.
 However, you can’t expect your staff to clean the entire workplace on a daily basis to kill any germs that have set up home around the office.
 Hiring a cleaner, or cleaning company to clean your workplace is an investment which will in turn help to save you money in sick days.